 Special Education-Central Office - 3330 Professional learning about procedural safeguards, behavior management, acceleration of achievement, strategies for making curricular adaptations, modifications, and accommodations are provided by this program.
 The program maintains a continuum of services for students with disabilities under requirements for the least restrictive environment and the provision of inclusive educational programs.

 The chart below indicates special education enrollment over the last 20 years.

-Supplies and Materials reflects a reduction to constrain the budget in light of funding challenges.
+Supplies and Materials decrease because of efforts to constrain the budget request in light of budget challenges.